microsoft/aitour-concept-to-creation-ai-studio/src/set_up.md

 - You will need an Azure account.
 If you don't have an Azure account, you can create one for free [here](https://azure.microsoft.com/en-us/free/).

 - Make sure that you have capacity for the OpenAI resources you are creating in your Azure subscription.
-Note that not all OpenAI resources are available in all regions, so make sure to check availability and choose a region that supports this demo, specifically the gpt-4o, gpt-4 and text-embedding-ada-002 models.
+Note that not all OpenAI resources are available in all regions, so make sure to check availability and choose a region that supports this demo, specifically the gpt-4o, gpt-4 turbo and text-embedding-ada-002 models.
 For more information, see [https://learn.microsoft.com/azure/ai-services/openai/overview](https://learn.microsoft.com/azure/ai-services/openai/overview).

 - You will need an IDE to build and test your first LLMs-based application.
 You can choose to work on your local [Visual Studio Code](https://code.visualstudio.com/) desktop app or run a [GitHub Codespace](https://github.com/features/codespaces) in the browser.
 You can click on the button below to open this repo in a GitHub Codespace.